Art + Culture

 “I was in the ROTC (Reserve Officers’ Training Corps), and I did basic training in Texas.
 We were stationed with Airborne troops and drilled by Airborne sergeants.
 After that I was quite lucky to be stationed in Japan.
 Japan was just marvelous.
 There were galleries and art stores, and a woodcut studio near the base.
 There was one person in our unit who did nothing but go to Kabuki theater.
 From what I had seen of the art world, I wasn’t sure if I still wanted to be an artist, but I knew I didn’t want to be a soldier.
 So, I grew up.
 I went back to school to do my thesis.”
 (2)

 While in Japan, Gilliam encountered the works by GUTAI (3) artists and Japan-influenced Yves Klein.
 This kind of Japanese experience helped him to widen his knowledge about contemporary art.
-Becoming emancipated, being free in expressing oneself in whatever medium one likes.
-Fortunately the result of this stay in Japan gave Gilliam the right impetus to start a professional career as an artist in the U.S..
+Getting emancipated, being free in expressing oneself in whatever medium one likes.
+Fortunately the result of this stay in Japan gave Gilliam the right impetus to start a professional career as an artist in the US.
 In this context, my first visit to Japan changed my life, too; as a result, becoming the most popular, so-called “Japanese” artist with non-Asian heritage in the history of Japanese contemporary art.
 (4)

-Myself had the opportunity to enter into Gilliam’s universe four years ago in the Kunstmuseum of Basel.
+Myself had the opportunity to enter profoundly into Gilliam’s universe seven years ago in the Kunstmuseum of Basel.
 Spatial installations of lyrical abstractions, combined with the possibility of contemplation like in front of Monet’s water lilies.
 Instinctively the spectrum of effulgent colours triggers off “epistemological” connections, the influences of other artists.
 A joy for the viewer, indeed.

 Sam Gilliam THE MUSIC OF COLOR 1967-1973 @ Kunstmuseum Basel